unseemly/unseemly.github.io/index.md

 ## Most libraries can be shared between Unseemly languages

 If you write a library in one Unseemly-backed language,
- in most cases, programmers other Unseemly-backed language
+ in most cases, programmers in other Unseemly-backed languages
   will be able to use your library without a foreign function interface.
 (This is like the relationship between Clojure and Java.)